kxue43/dot-files/MacPorts-README.md

 ## Install `pyenv`

 `pyenv` is a CLI tool written in shell scripts.
 It installs multiple versions of Python by downloading and compiling them from C source code.
-A C compiler has been installed with Xcode Command Line Tools, and here we install various C libraries that are needed to compile Python interpreters.
+First we install various tools that are needed to compile Python interpreters.

 ```bash
 sudo port install pkgconfig openssl xz gdbm tcl tk +quartz sqlite3 sqlite3-tcl zstd